wamp-proto/wamp-proto/spec/README.md

 WAMP is defined with respect to the following building blocks

-   1. namespace
+   1. Namespace
-   2. serialization
+   2. Serialization
-   3. transport
+   3. Transport

 For each building block, WAMP only assumes a defined set of requirements, which allows to run WAMP variants with different concrete bindings.